The Ombuds Concept

 Systemic Change and Issue Prevention Identification: Listening, observing, contemplating, and adding information to identify trends or practices to senior management for systemic change or issue prevention

-The Ombudsperson has the authority to contact university personnel, to gather information in the course of looking into a problem, to mediate or negotiate dispute resolutions and to bring concerns to the attention of those in authority.
+The Ombuds has the authority to contact university personnel, to gather information in the course of looking into a problem, to informally mediate or negotiate dispute resolutions and to bring concerns to the attention of those in authority.

-The Ombudsperson does not have the power to change University rules or policies, but can make recommendations for change to those with the authority to implement them.
-The Ombudsperson may also make recommendations based on perceived trends.
+The Ombuds does not have the power to change University rules or policies, but can make recommendations for change to those with the authority to implement them.
+The Ombuds may also make recommendations based on perceived trends.